GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-02-27-prepared-sql-statements-with-postgresql.md

 ---
 In our apps we need to create dynamic queries to our databases to allow our users to interact with the data they see.
 Whether this is to sign up as a new user, update their existing details or maybe order something new.

-As we can't know ahead of time this data, we need to allow the execution of SQL with values that the user provides.
+As we can't know ahead of time what the users need to change in the data, we need to allow the execution of SQL with values that the user provides.
 Of course this can allow for all kinds of naughty things to happen:

 <img src="/assets/images/exploits_of_a_mom.png" class="img-fluid" alt="xkcd comic exploits of a mom">

 Source: <a href="https://xkcd.com/327/">xkcd</a>

 This is a classic!
 We need to guard against users injecting malicious SQL into our queries and messing with our data structures.
-So we need some way to differentiate between the SQL statement that we execute vs the values that a user can give that statement.
+So we need some way to differentiate between the SQL statement that we execute and the values that a user can give that statement.

 Prepared statements allow us to do just that.
 We can prepare a SQL Statement to be executed against our database and store it like so:

 <pre class="p-2 bg-primary text-light">
 require 'pg'

-con = PG.connect { dbname: 'dnd', host: 'localhost' }
+con = PG.connect({ dbname: 'dnd',
+      host: 'localhost' })

 sql = 'INSERT INTO characters
        (name, age, class)